 890 N. Tornillo St., Las Cruces, NM. - 575-528-4051 - Google Map

-Another goal is to establish relationships between students and the center's partners throughout the community.
-Numerous community agencies and businesses have partnered with Mesquite Neighborhood Learning Center and the City of Las Cruces to provide health care, legal assistance, computer literacy, child care, and many other services.
+Numerous community agencies and businesses have partnered with Mesquite Neighborhood Learning Center and the City of Las Cruces to provide health care, counseling services, job-readiness activities, legal assistance, computer literacy, child care, and many other services.

 2345 E. Nevada St. Las Cruces, NM, 88001.
 Telephone 575-527-7776 - Google Map